expressjs/expressjs.com/fr/advanced/pm.md

 ---
 ### TRANSLATION INSTRUCTIONS FOR THIS SECTION:
 ### TRANSLATE THE VALUE OF THE title ATTRIBUTE AND UPDATE THE VALUE OF THE lang ATTRIBUTE.
 ### DO NOT CHANGE ANY OTHER TEXT.
 layout: page
 title: Gestionnaires de processus pour les applications Express
 menu: advanced
 lang: fr
-redirect_from: "/advanced/pm.html"
 ### END HEADER BLOCK - BEGIN GENERAL TRANSLATION
 ---